John L. Porter: United States Navy

 In 1846 he was appointed acting constructor in United States Navy and superintended the building of the iron sloop-of-war USS Alleghany in Pittsburgh, Pennsylvania.
 While in Pittsburgh he designed and submitted to the Navy Department plans and specifications for an ironclad warship, but his idea did not receive much attention in Washington.
 The ironclad warships were a new concept at this time and it wasn't until 1859 until the first ironclad battleship, Gloire, was built by French Navy.

-After three years at Pittburg Porter received an assignment as a regular constructor of the sloop-of-war USS Constellation, the steam sloops USS Pensacola and USS Seminole, and the steam frigates USS Powhatan and USS Colorado.
+After three years at Pittsburgh, Porter received an assignment as a regular constructor of the sloop-of-war USS Constellation, the steam sloops USS Pensacola and USS Seminole, and the steam frigates USS Powhatan and USS Colorado.
 Upon the secession of Florida in January 1861 Porter was stationed at Pensacola Navy Yard in Florida.
 He was ordered to the Washington Navy Yard and then to the Gosport Navy Yard, where he witnessed the start of the Civil War.